 After pets awaken from anesthesia, we continue monitoring them for 12 to 24 hours.
 In some cases, we may keep your pet overnight to ensure it is safe for you to take your pet home.
 Discharge instructions regarding how to care for pets that have been anesthetized are given to pet owners.
 Our veterinary clinic has a 24 hour service answering your questions if a problem arises when we are closed.
 For pets having extensive dental work or surgery, a veterinary analgesic may be prescribed to provide pain relief for pets after they come out of the anesthesia.

-Our goal at Helena Veterinary Service is to ensure your pet remains safe and comfortable during procedures requiring anesthesia.
+Our goal at Valley Veterinary Hospital of Helena is to ensure your pet remains safe and comfortable during procedures requiring anesthesia.
 We understand how concerned you may be about putting your pet to sleep and will explain the process of administering anesthesia and what to expect from your pet's recovery.